n8mcdunna/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 2) Implement at least 2 of the following "helper" utility functions:

 * Check a dataframe for nulls and return the number of missing values.
-* Create a Train/test split function for a dataframe and returns both the training and testing sets.
+* Create a Train/Test split function for a dataframe and returns both the Training and Testing sets.
 * Develop a randomization function that randomizes all of a dataframes cells then returns that randomized dataframe.
 * Split addresses into three columns (df['city], df['state'], and df['zip']) - you can use regexes to detect the format and pull out important pieces.
 * Return a new column with the full name from a State abbreviation column -> An input of FL would return Florida.